GodotModding/godot-mod-loader/README.md

 ## Development
 The latest work-in-progress build for Godot 3 is available on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).
 For Godot 4, visit the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x).

+## Releases
+You can find the latest release versions and detailed installation instructions on the [Releases Page](https://github.com/GodotModding/godot-mod-loader/releases).

 ## Compatibility
 The Mod Loader supports the following platforms:
 - Windows